Zeolith Glossar

 Trace elements

 Zeolite is not always the same as zeolite.
-A fundamental distinction is made between natural zeolite and synthetic zeolite.
-Natural zeolite is a naturally occurring volcanic mineral that formed over very long periods in the earth.
-It usually consists predominantly of clinoptilolite and also contains – depending on the deposit – other natural mineral components.
-Natural zeolite is particularly in demand for applications in gardening, agriculture, animal husbandry, or in the field of natural mineral products.
+A distinction is generally made between natural zeolite and synthetic zeolite.
+Natural zeolite is a naturally occurring volcanic mineral, formed over very long periods in the Earth.
+It consists mostly of clinoptilolite and, depending on the deposit, also contains other natural mineral components.
+Natural zeolite is particularly sought after for applications in gardening, agriculture, animal husbandry, or in the field of natural mineral products.

 Synthetic zeolite, on the other hand, is artificially produced.
-It is created in the laboratory or in technical production processes and can be developed very specifically for certain properties.
-Such zeolites are mainly used in industry, for example in detergents, filters, catalysts, or technical drying systems.
-It is often important there that the structure is precisely defined and consistent.
+It is created in the laboratory or through technical production processes and can be specifically developed for certain properties.
+Such zeolites are primarily used in industry, for example, in detergents, filters, catalysts, or technical drying systems.
+In these applications, it is often important that the structure is precisely defined and consistent.

-The most important difference therefore lies in its origin: natural zeolite is a gift from the earth, synthetic zeolite is a specifically produced technical material.
-Both have a similar basic idea – namely a porous crystal structure with binding and exchange capabilities – but they are used for different purposes.
+The most important difference lies in their origin: natural zeolite is a gift from the Earth, while synthetic zeolite is a deliberately produced technical material.
+Both share a similar basic idea – namely, a porous crystal structure with binding and exchange capabilities – but they are used for different purposes.

 For many people, natural zeolite is particularly interesting because it is a naturally grown mineral with a complex composition.
-Synthetic zeolite, on the other hand, plays to its strengths where technical precision and uniform properties are required.
+Synthetic zeolite, on the other hand, excels where technical precision and uniform properties are required.

 T